-The mandate here is to create an awareness of Indigenous culture and values, and bridge gaps between aboriginal and settler populations.
+The mandate here is to create an awareness of Indigenous culture and values and bridge gaps between first nations and settler populations.

 This luxury Châteauesque hotel was Vancouver’s tallest building for over 30 years – and is arguably the city’s fanciest hotel to this day.

 The light green copper-pitched roof is emblematic of the prosperity brought west to British Columbia by the Canadian Grand Railway.
 Famous past guests include Queen Elizabeth II and Winston Churchill.

 You should go into the lobby and stand under its great chandelier.